Shabbir1246/de-review/README.md

 > New database: https://dbdiagram.io/d/63d1184e296d97641d7c05d0

----

 ## Section 1: Data Manipulation

----

-Your first job is to create 6 utility functions that when passed raw data will return formatted data in a manner that can be inserted into the new database tables by the pg8000 module.
+Your first job is to create 6 utility functions that will format the raw data ready to be inserted into the new database tables by the pg8000 module.

 Make sure you are clear on what each functions arguments should be and the structure of the data that should be returned.